About Me

 In September 2020, I joined Durham University (UK), where I’m Associate Professor of English Studies, 1660-1832.
 I previously held academic positions at Northwestern University (IL), Hamilton College (NY), and the University of Manchester (UK).

-I teach and write about British Romanticism; poetry and poetics; aesthetics and politics; literature and historiography; and, more recently, the materiality and literary imagination of the codex book.
+I teach and write about British and transatlantic Romanticism; poetry and poetics; aesthetics and politics; literature and historiography; and the materiality and literary imagination of the codex book.
 My work has been supported by research fellowships in Europe, the United States, and the UK (details below).
+While all of my research has a significant historical dimension, I’m especially attracted to projects that are conceptually and imaginatively rich and engaged with theoretical questions.
+“What is now proved was once, only imagin’d,” as William Blake put it.

-I have given keynote addresses at the British Association of Romantic Studies conference (2020) and the Keats Foundation conference (2019); these keynote talks were entitled “Open Books” (BARS, 2020) and “Vanishing Books, Cockney Poetics” (Keats Foundation, 2019) and are part of my new book project, Codex Poetics.
+I have given Keynote Addresses at the British Association of Romantic Studies conference (2020) and the Keats Foundation conference (2019); these talks were entitled “Open Books” (BARS, 2020) and “Vanishing Books, Cockney Poetics” (Keats Foundation, 2019) and are part of my most recent, forthcoming book, Codex Poetics.
+In summer 2026, I’ll give a Keynote at the Wordsworth Summer Conference in beautiful Rydal.

-In English Studies at Durham, I routinely teach on the following modules: L3: Literature of the Romantic Period (convener); L3: Restoration and Eighteenth-Century Literature; L2: American Poetry; L1: Introduction to the Novel; and L1: Introduction to Poetry.
-I developed a new MA seminar for Durham’s Romantic and Victorian Pathway: ‘Adventures in Reading: Romantic Books and Political Possibilities’.
+In English Studies at Durham, I routinely teach on the following modules: L3: Literature of the Romantic Period; L3: Restoration and Eighteenth-Century Literature; L2: American Poetry; L1: Introduction to the Novel; and L1: Introduction to Poetry.
+I have developed a new MA seminar for Durham’s Romantic and Victorian Pathway: “Adventures in Reading: Romantic Books and Political Possibilities,” as well as a final-year undergraduate module on “Romanticism and Repetition” and a single-term, second-year module, “Poetry by the Book.”

 I welcome inquiries from prospective Phd students and postdoctoral scholars working in any area related to my research, within or beyond the Romantic period. (email: emily.rohrbach@durham.ac.uk)